Tail Risk, Fat Tails, and What They Mean for Investors

 Financial models such as Harry Markowitz’s modern portfolio theory (MPT) or the Black-Scholes Merton option pricing model, employ the assumption that the returns of a given asset will remain between the mean and three standard deviations.

 The assumptions made in these long-term market projections can help with planning.
 But they’re not realistic about how investors receive their market returns over the long term.
 Rather, the bulk of their returns, no matter how diversified their portfolio, are largely the result of positive tail events.
+The power of tail events over long periods is one reason that experts tell investors to stay in the markets during fat-tail periods of volatility, even if it is stressful at the time.

 Why Investors Hedge Tail Risks

 Left-tail events also have the potential to have an extremely negative impact on portfolios.
-That’s why many investors hedge their portfolios against these events—aiming to improve long-term results by reducing risk.
+That’s why many investors hedge their portfolios against these events — aiming to improve long-term results by reducing risk.
 But these strategies necessarily come with short-term costs.

 Downside Protection